In this guide, you’ll take a look at how to optimize your drink delivery in 2020, from the first to the last mile.

 But those aren’t the only concerns.

-If you are to successfully move (at least half of) your sales to the website, it’s necessary to overcome other obstacles associated with delivery and fulfillment.
+If you are to successfully move (at least half of) your sales to the website, it’s necessary to overcome other obstacles associated with delivery and fulfilment.

 But before you start optimizing, it’s crucial to know what are the biggest delivery challenges: